-- Ability to read and interpret blueprints. - The ability and skills to complete assigned task(s) in a timely and efficient manner. - Ability to use power and hand tools, as well as meters for testing, troubleshooting and repairing of electrical equipment, splicing and terminating of high voltage cables, and welding equipment in a safe manner. - The ability to utilize critical thinking and judgment in defining, analyzing, and resolving problems. - The ability to take initiative and be responsible for getting work done with limited supervision in an expedient and timely fashion.
-Must be able to work independently and demonstrate effective judgment and decision making. - Excellent time management and prioritization skill, with the ability to multi-task. - Ability to communicate effectively, both verbally and in writing, and excellent interpersonal skills (including on radio). - Have working knowledge of "Arc Flash" exposure environments along with PPE and proper procedures. - Work in a professional manner while in the field.
-Often the Electrical Shop personnel are visible to Port tenants and the public, and the workers need represent the Port well while working. - Ability to safely operate a motor vehicle. - Must have the ability to perform assigned duties in various types of weather, and be able to complete work heights and in confined spaces. - Ability to follow directions closely and to be detailed oriented while working. - Working knowledge of Windows-based computers, related accessories, time tracking software, keyboarding, data input skills, and electronic mail software.
+- Working knowledge of the National Electrical Code, OSHA, WISHA, and Port of Seattle safety requirements. - Ability to read and interpret blueprints. - Skills to complete the assigned task(s) in a timely and efficient manner. - Ability to use power and hand tools, as well as meters for testing, troubleshooting and repairing of electrical equipment, splicing and terminating of high voltage cables, and welding equipment in a safe manner. - Ability to utilize critical thinking and judgment in defining, analyzing, and resolving problems. - Able to take initiative and be responsible for getting work done with limited supervision in an expedient and timely fashion.
+Must be able to work independently and demonstrate effective judgment and decision making. - Possess proven skills denoting attention to detail and accuracy. - Excellent time management and prioritization skill, with the ability to multi-task. - Ability to communicate effectively, both verbally and in writing. - Excellent interpersonal skills (including on radio). - Identifying the best method to correctly complete an assigned task. - Working knowledge of "Arc Flash" exposure environments with PPE and proper procedures. - Work in a professional manner while in the field.
+Often the Electricians/Wiremen are visible to Port tenants and the public, and the workers need represent the Port well while working. - Ability to safely operate a motor vehicle. - Must have the ability to perform assigned duties in various types of weather, and be able to complete work heights and in confined spaces. - Ability to follow directions closely. - Working knowledge of Windows-based computers, related accessories, time tracking software, keyboarding, data input skills, and electronic mail software.

-Job Analysis: Electrical Shop Foreman (Aviation Maintenance) - Port of Seattle DOT #829.261-018, 824.281-010, and 829.131-014
+Job Analysis: Electrician/Wireman (Aviation Maintenance) - Port of Seattle DOT #829.261-018 and 824.281-010